 How long will the short sale process take?
-While all short sales are different, you can expect an average short sale to last 4-5 months from list to close.
-Now mind you, I have had short sales approved in 10 days, and I have had short sales that took over a year to have approved, but most traditional short sales will usually fall into some general time frames...
+While all sales are different, you can expect an average short sale to last 4-5 months from list to close.
+Now mind you, I have had some approved in as little as 10 days, and others that took over a year to have approved, but most traditional short sales will usually fall into these general time frames:

 SHORT SALE APPROVAL TIMELINE

 Before your lender will consider the short sale, the property will need to be marketed and a buyer secured.
 Pricing and marketing should be aggressive, and I generally recommend price reductions every 2-3 weeks depending on property activity.
 The timeline to secure a buyer will have the most variation depending on market conditions and price, but currently my average listing goes under contract within the first month.